The Devil's Rejects: Plot

 On May 18, 1978, Texas Sheriff John Quincey Wydell and a large posse of state troopers issue a search and destroy mission on the Firefly family, who are responsible for over 75 homicides and disappearances over the past several years.
 The family arm themselves and fire on the officers.
-Rufus is killed and Mother Firefly is taken into custody while Otis and Baby escape.
+Rufus is killed, and Mother Firefly is taken into custody while Otis and Baby escape.
 They steal a car, kill the driver, and go to Kahiki Palms, a run-down motel.

 At the motel, Otis and Baby take a musical group called Banjo and Sullivan hostage in their room, and Otis shoots the roadie when he returns.
 Meanwhile, Baby's father, Captain Spaulding, decides to rendezvous with Baby and Otis.
 His truck runs out of gas on the way, and he frightens a boy and assaults the boy's mother before stealing her car.
-Back at the motel, Otis rapes Roy's wife Gloria and demands Adam and Roy come with him on an errand.
+Back at the motel, Otis rapes Roy Sullivan's wife, Gloria, and demands Adam Banjo and Roy come with him on an errand.
 Otis drives his two prisoners to a place where he buried weapons.
-While walking to the location, the two prisoners attack Otis, but Otis bludgeons Roy and cuts Adam's face off.
-Back at the motel, Adam's wife Wendy tries to escape through the bathroom window.
+While walking to the location, the two prisoners attack Otis, but Otis bludgeons Roy and cuts off Adam's face.

+At the motel, Adam's wife, Wendy, tries to escape through the bathroom window.
 When Gloria attempts to rebel, Baby kills her.
 Wendy runs out of the motel but is caught by Captain Spaulding, who knocks her unconscious.
 Otis returns, and all three leave the motel together in the band's van.

-The motel maid comes to clean the room, and she discovers the murder scene.
-The maid enters the bathroom where she sees "The Devil's Rejects" written on the wall in blood; she is startled by Wendy, who is accidentally killed when she runs out to the highway to seek help while she is in shock.
+The motel maid comes to clean the room and discovers the murder scene.
+The maid enters the bathroom, where she sees "The Devil's Rejects" written on the wall in blood; she is startled by Wendy, who is accidentally killed when she runs out to the highway to seek help while she is in shock.

 Wydell calls a pair of amoral bounty hunters—the "Unholy Two"—Rondo and Billy Ray, to help him find the Fireflys.
 While investigating, they discover an associate of Spaulding's named Charlie Altamont.
 Wydell begins to lose his sanity when Mother Firefly reveals that she murdered his brother.
 After having a dream in which his brother commands him to avenge his death, Wydell stabs Mother Firefly to death.
 The surviving Fireflys gather at a brothel owned by Charlie, where he offers them shelter from the police.